Skip to main content

 <script src="path/to/animate-into-view.js" type="module"></script>

-1. Add animate-into-view and aiv- classes to the element(s) you want to animate in.
+1. Add the data-animate-into-view attribute to the element(s) you want to animate in; and optionally add data-animation-threshold too:

-You can adjust the duration of the animation by overriding the animation-duration property in .animate-into-view in your own CSS.
+You can adjust the duration of the animation by overriding the animation-duration property in your own CSS.

 Add your own animations

-Add your own animations in your CSS by creating the relevant animation and aiv- class.
+Add your own animations in your CSS by creating the relevant animation and data attribute selector (or aiv- class if using the older implementation style).
 Below is an example of how fadeIn works:

 @keyframes fadeIn {